 Speak Up, Stand Up, Step Up: Advocating for Teens

 Speaking up for teens and teen library services is an important part of the work of all librarians, and particularly important for young adult librarians.
 It can however be difficult to know how to be successful as a teen advocate and it can be hard to help community members, administrators, and colleagues understand why teen services are important to teens and to the entire library community.
-Participants in this Institute will learn how to be effective advocates for teens and for teen library services.
-They will leave with a selection of methods to use when advocating for teens to a variety of different audiences.
-And, participants will know the barriers to successful advocacy efforts and how to turn those barriers into advocacy opportunities.
+Participants in this Institute will learn how to articulate the value of teen services by focusing on the skills and knowledge, the outcomes, teens gain when they take part in library activities..